ayobi/Merging-Two-Sorted-Lists-Scheme-/README.md

-# Merging-Two-Sorted-Lists-Scheme-
+# Merging Two Sorted Lists
+LISP-Scheme Programming Language

-To generate a new sorted list consisting of like-elements derived from two lists.
+Purpose: To generate a new sorted list consisting of like-elements derived from two lists.